kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 It simply does not follow that every usable Java library needs a Kora-specific wrapper before it belongs in a Kora application.

-# Not a Framework for Everything — the Right Framework for Production Backends
+## Not a Framework for Everything — the Right Framework for Production Backends { #not-a-framework-for-everything }

 This extension model reveals something larger about Kora's positioning.